Research

 Collaborations with other Philosophy departments

 The department has strong research ties with a number of philosophy departments in the UK, Europe and the USA.
-In recent years, joint events have been held with the University of Oxford, the University of Groningen, KU Leuven, and LMU Munich.
+In recent years, joint events have been held with the University of Oxford, the University of Groningen, and LMU Munich.